A mom recently shared an experience she had, and she requested that I share it here on Mummy Tales, for the benefit of other parents. So here goes:

 “Mama Nana, as a teacher I’m charged with sharing any form of advice that I have with parents of my children…” she said.

 I was looking straight in her eyes just to be sure she was not trying to hide something from me.
 She didn’t look like she was.
 Problem is that she sounded like she was!
-D’you know what I mean?
+Do you know what I mean?

-So, I picked my daughter and off we went.
-My head was now sounding like an animal market with my own thoughts chirping, bleating, mowing, barking, all at the same time!
-I questioned my daughter over and over – of course not overtly – about her relationship with my brother, and my other brother, and my other brother, and the bro-in-law, and the other one, and the other one…
+So I picked my daughter and hurriedly left.
+My head was now sounding like a crowded animal marketplace with my own thoughts chirping, bleating, mowing, barking, all at the same time.
+I questioned my daughter over and over –of course not overtly – about her relationship with my brother, and my other brother, and my other brother, and my brother-in-law, and the other one, and the other one…

 My daughter asked me eventually: “Mommy, are you having male issues?”
-I really don’t know what that question means, but it made me stop for the day… only to pick up the next day, from where I’d left!
+I really don’t know what that question meant, but it made me stop my interrogation with her for the day… only to swiftly pick up the next day from where I’d left!

 Was I frustrated or not?
 I can’t remember.
 I only know that there were no eye-brow raising moments between the two, or any other male relative that visited during that time.
 The cattle market in my head finally got closed and my head settled still on my neck.

 This experience brought to mind two earlier experiences that had totally been forgotten.
-Two friends, two different times, two lasting painful experiences for a mother of a soon-to-be-teenage-boy: You know the way we women visit each other with our kids so they can play together.
-For some unknown, unexplainable reasons 9/10th of my friends have only daughters my son’s age (he’s now peri or pre-teen, whichever you prefer – that is the ninish, tenish, elevenish years onwards).
-Their sons are either too young, or way older (in very few cases), or not yet born.
+Two friends, two different times, two lasting painful experiences for a mother of a soon-to-be-teenage-boy.
+You see how mothers visit each other with their kids so they can play together?
+For some unknown, unexplainable reasons 9/10 of my friends have daughters my son’s age (the pre-teen years; that is the ninish, tenish, elevenish, twelve years).
+If my friends have sons, they are either too young or way older (in very few cases).

 Friend number one is a blunt shooter.
-Naturally my son and her peri-teen daughter are closer to each other because they talk and connect at their own age level.
-So on this day my friend arrived with her other kids, but not her eldest daughter.
-I didn’t think much of it until my boy asked where his buddy was.
-When I asked my friend where her daughter was, this is what she said:
+Naturally my son and her pre-teen daughter Sandra* are close because they talk and connect at their own level.
+So on this day my friend arrived with her other kids, but not Sandra.
+I didn’t think much of it until my son *Clein asked where she was.
+When I asked my friend where her daughter was, she said:

 I’m glad my son didn’t hear this, because it cut through my stomach in a way he would never be able to handle.
 It’s been over a year and the two of them haven’t met.
-He has never stopped asking why we no longer visit this friend’s house.
+He has never stopped asking why we no longer visit Sandra’s family.
 I’ve cooked enough stories, that have lasted us this far…

 “What?
 Is Clein also with them?”
 She asked in panic, getting up to go fetch her daughter.
 “I don’t want my *Mani going close to Clein especially now that he…” she stopped dead, held her mouth, more shocked (at what she had nearly said which I had understood anyway) than I was.